-With cannabis legalization imminent in 2018 across Canada, and many U.S. states also moving towards legalization or decriminalization, families may be adding the topic of cannabis to their holiday dinner table.
+With cannabis now legal across Canada, and many U.S. states moving towards legalization or decriminalization, families may be adding the topic of cannabis to their holiday dinner table.

 If you’re a closeted cannabis user, the news around cannabis could cause some awkward moments among curious, and opinionated family members.